logsearch/logsearch-boshrelease/docs/getting-started/shipping-some-logs.md

 A logsearch cluster needs to be deployed with a set of Log parsing rules that configure how the raw log data should be parsed and enriched before being indexed in Elasticsearch as key=>value pairs.

-In this guide the Logsearch cluster has been deployed with the [Logsearch for Weblogs Addon](https://github.com/logsearch/logsearch-for-weblogs), so it knows how to parse standard Nginx access logs.
+In this guide the Logsearch cluster has been deployed with the [Logsearch for Websites Addon](https://github.com/logsearch/logsearch-for-websites), so it knows how to parse standard Nginx access logs.

 # Shipping some sample logs